huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 ```
 When you're done, you should be able to see the MySQL table that you created.

-## How to load the S3 bucket csv file data in RStudio to display in a github webpage
+## How to display S3 bucket csv file data on a Shiny webpage
 **WARNING: DO NOT upload this code to github or anywhere else online WITH YOUR AWS ACCESS KEY ID and AWS SECRET ACCESS KEY**
 **!!!
 This part of the code is for storage.R in the github demo site.
 But, you could use it in your github webpage, if you'd like.**
 *Note: The following code is obtained from https://shiny.rstudio.com/articles/persistent-data-storage.html#mysql*